corefan/xenko-docs/manual/game-studio/use-prefabs.md

 > [!Note]
 > Just calling `Instantiate()` isn't enough to add a prefab instance to the scene.
 You also need to use `Add()`.
 For example, if your prefab contains a model, the model is invisible until you add the prefab instance.
 Likewise, if your prefab contains a script, the script won't work until you add the prefab instance.

-For example, if you have a prefab named *MyBulletPrefab* in the root folder of your project, you can instantiate and add it with the following code:
+If you have a prefab named *MyBulletPrefab* in the root folder of your project, you can instantiate and add it with the following code:

 ```cs
 private void InstantiateBulletPrefab()